Arpilleras: Pinochet regime

 In September 1973, following months of political tensions and social unrest in Chile, the democratically elected socialist government of Salvador Allende was overthrown in a US-backed coup d'etat.
 The coup d'etat was carried out by the Chilean military forces under Augusto Pinochet in response to Allende's leftist reforms and the perceived threat of communism.
 From its first days in power, the Pinochet regime was characterized by widespread human rights violations.
 In the period immediately following the coup, the junta declared a state of emergency and engaged in arbitrary arrests and abolished all political parties and unions, with tens of thousands of people facing torture, interrogation, and execution in the following years.
 There is some debate about exactly how many people were killed or "disappeared" into the regime's prisons, torture chambers and unmarked graves for suspected political reasons over Pinochet's 16 years in power.
 In 1991 the National Commission for Truth and Reconciliation Report found that the Pinochet Regime killed over 2000 people, and the 2005 Valech Report which focused on detentions reported that 38,254 people had been imprisoned for political reasons and that most of those detained had been tortured.

 Additionally, the rapid shift from Allende's socialist policies to Pinochet's neoliberal reforms entailed a "shock treatment" on the Chilean economy, which saw a rapid decline in social spending and substantial layoffs in the civil service, resulting in an 18.7 percent unemployment rate by 1975.
 As a result, Chileans became further impoverished and suffered from food shortages.
 Additionally, Chileans with little or no income could not pay for utilities previously granted by the government, such as water and electricity.
 These utilities were transformed by the government into sources of profit to fund the military.
-In regards to the Pinochet regime's treatment of Chilean women, restrictive doctrines more oppressively promoted the Allende regime's perspective that women should maintain silent and politically inactive roles as wives and mothers.
+In regards to the Pinochet regime's treatment of Chilean women, restrictive doctrines more oppressively promoted the Pinochet regime's perspective that women should maintain silent and politically inactive roles as wives and mothers.